BioChemAI/CovaGen/README.md

 Trained models can be downloaded from here: https://figshare.com/projects/DiffCDD/232655

-After download, moved the files in each folder to their corresponding Models folder.
+After download, move the files in each folder to their corresponding Models folder.